joinpursuit/Pursuit-Core-iOS/lessons/unit4/CollectionViews-Continued.md

 5. Set the scroll direction for the layout.

 ## Objectives
+* reviewing collection views
+* customizing cells sizes, insets, minimumLineSpacing and minimumInteritemSpacing
-* Using the UICollectionViewFlowLayout and knowing when to subclass it
+* knowing when to customize view layout
-* supplementary views
+* previewing supplementary views and it's existence for customization
-* add, delete, or rearrange data in your collection

 _Laying out sections and cells using the flow layout_